The Institute for Justice is the National Law Firm for Liberty.

 Since 1991, IJ has come to the aid of individuals who want to do the simple things every American has the right to do—including own property, start and grow a business, speak freely about commerce or politics, and provide their children with a good education—but can’t because they find the government in their way.

 The Institute for Justice combines cutting-edge litigation, sophisticated media relations, strategic research, boots-on-the-ground advocacy and much more to fight on behalf of those individuals who are denied their constitutional rights.
 Despite the challenge of taking on powerful government officials and entrenched precedents, IJ is successful in winning 70 percent of its cases in the court of law, in the court of public opinion or through legislative reforms.

 IJ has litigated over 250 cases, including seven before the U.S. Supreme Court.
-We have lost only one of these cases, Kelo v.
+We have lost only one case in the Supreme Court, Kelo v.
 New London, which we went on to win in the court of public opinion.

 Additionally, since its founding, the Institute for Justice has been an excellent steward of the resources entrusted to it by donors across the nation.
 That is why IJ has earned Charity Navigator’s top 4-star rating every year since 2001, which puts the Institute for Justice in the highest one percentile of the more than 9,000 nonprofits ranked each year by Charity Navigator.